psZh3ePNj0/Oracle21cClient-Windows_AutoDeploy/README.md

-<h5><b><i>Note to Reader: Where permissible - the source code will readily be provided.
-There are cases where IP | Copyright factors apply.
-In those cases the source code cannot be published without the StakeHolders consent.
+<h5><b><i>Note to Reader: Where feasible the source code [sanitized version] will readily be provided.
+For the original source code, there are cases where IP | Copyright factors may apply.
+In those cases the original source code cannot be published without the StakeHolders consent.
 Thank you for your understanding.</b></i></h5>
 <br/>

 <h1>Oracle21cClient-Windows_AutoDeploy</h1>